 Science is the greatest of human inventions.
-It has solved and continues to solve many of societies most pressing questions in human health, planetary wellness and economic viability.
+It has solved and continues to solve many of society's most pressing questions in human health, planetary wellness and economic viability.
 But one of Science's new challenges is the well being of Science itself.
-The reproducibility crisis, misaligned incentives and evaluations of scientists, literature overload, publication bias, and out-of-date publishing models are just a few of the maladies of Science.
+The reproducibility crisis, misaligned incentives and evaluations of scientists, diversity challenges, literature overload, publication bias, and out-of-date publishing models are just a few of the maladies of Science.
 Turning the microscope on Science itself - the Science of Science - is the focus of my research.

 How is this different than the sociology and history of science, science policy or scholarly communication?
 Overlaps exist and methods are borrowed from these established disciplines, but the difference is the scale and kind of data, the methods and tools from data science, and the amalgam of these disciplines under one roof.
 It is difficult to understand literature overload or the reproducibility crisis if one does not examine, in parallel, what drives scientists to publish, what technologies they use to disseminate their findings, and their established norms for publishing.

 My research breaks into two categories: (1) knowledge science and (2) knowledge engineering.

 (1) I study how scientists organize and communicate information.
 I look at gender bias in scholarly authorship.
 I develop methods for evaluating scientific impact.
 I look at the communication infrastructure and the social factors that lead to knowledge production in science.

 (2) I develop tools and techniques for auto-categorizing and mining the literature, improving scholarly navigation (e.g., recommenders) and rethinking models of dissemination.
 My passion is to facilitate science and to keep this powerful machine running well.
 What I learn from knowledge science informs the recommender systems, search tools and mining techniques and vice versa.